-So, if you're still shopping around for a new car, look not only at the vehicle's selling price but also the cost of insuring it.
-Insurance for first time drivers is one of the car ownership costs to consider during a car purchase.
+So, if you're still shopping around for a new car, look at the vehicle's selling price but also the cost of insuring it.
+Insurance for first-time drivers is one of the car ownership costs to consider during a car purchase.

 Coverage is as important as the cost when it comes to car insurance.
-So take the time to decide which kinds of coverage you need as a newbie driver.
+Take the time to decide which kinds of coverage you need as a new driver.
 Factor in your driving habits, skills, and situation when choosing the right car insurance coverage.

 CTPL insurance is required by law for all drivers in the Philippines before applying for car registration with the Land Transportation Office (LTO).
 When you hit a pedestrian while driving your car, for instance, this type of insurance coverage will pay for the third party's medical or funeral expenses.